Selenium-mercury molar ratio as a basis for relaxing predator-fish MeHg ceilings — the scientific debate

 The case AGAINST relaxing MeHg ceilings on Se:Hg basis

-2. The Faroe-vs-Seychelles divergence has alternative explanations.
+- The Faroe-vs-Seychelles divergence has alternative explanations.
 The Ralston framework is one possible explanation for the divergent neurotoxicity findings in the two cohorts; competing explanations include long-chain polyunsaturated fatty acid (PUFA) co-exposure differences (whale low in EPA/DHA, ocean fish high), genetic-population differences in MeHg metabolism, and exposure-window timing differences.
 Farina et al. 2011 reviews the mechanistic neurotoxicity literature; the Se-Hg interaction is one of several mechanistic factors, not necessarily the dominant one.
-Picking Se:Hg as the modulator without ruling out the alternatives risks a confounded certification basis.
+Picking Se:Hg as the modulator without ruling out the alternatives risks a confounded basis.

-3. Operational complexity at certification scale.
-Even if Se:Hg modulation is quantitatively correct, requiring per-lot Se AND Hg measurement at the certification gate doubles analytical cost vs Hg-only testing.
-The certification economics need to justify the additional testing against the protection-margin gain.
+- Operational complexity at scale.
+Even if Se:Hg modulation is quantitatively correct, requiring per-lot Se AND Hg measurement roughly doubles analytical cost versus Hg-only testing.
+Any program that adopted Se:Hg modulation would have to weigh the additional analytical burden against the protection-margin gain.

 Where the evidence is strongest